Create NFT for Free: Getting Started with NFT in 2025

 Gasless Minting: A Closer Look

-• Gasless Transactions on Layer 2: By utilizing Layer 2 solutions like Polygon, you can mint NFTs without paying gas fees.
+• Gasless Transactions on Layer 2: By utilising Layer 2 solutions like Polygon, you can mint NFTs without paying gas fees.
 OpenSea, for instance, allows creators to mint on Polygon with zero gas fees.

 • Tezos and Eco-Friendly Minting: Platforms like Hic et Nunc on the Tezos blockchain have made minting extremely affordable, with minimal transaction fees, and more eco-friendly than Ethereum’s proof-of-work system.